chris17453/wl-scp-o-nator/README.md

 {
   "username": "your-username",
   "host": "your-host",
+  "port": 22,
   "remoteDirectory": "/path/to/remote/directory",
-  "usePuttyTools": true, // Only for Windows users "puttyPath": "C:\\path\\to\\putty\\directory", // Only for Windows users "privateKey": "C:\\path\\to\\private\\key" // Path to your private key file (either OpenSSH or PuTTY format) }
+  "usePuttyTools": true, // Only for Windows users "puttyPath": "C:\\path\\to\\putty\\directory", // Only for Windows users "puttyForceScp": true, // Only for Windows users "privateKey": "C:\\path\\to\\private\\key" // Path to your private key file (either OpenSSH or PuTTY format) }
 ```